 Official: Pilot who helped ‘El Chapo’ escape captured

 Mexico came under fire following the prison break for its inability to handle high-profile criminals, with critics pointing to corruption and the power wielded by drug cartels in the country.

-He broke out of a maximum-security prison in 2001 while reportedly hiding in a laundry cart.
-Authorities arrested him in February last year -- after 13 years on the lam.
+Nicknamed “Shorty” for his height, Guzman broke free from a maximum-security prison in 2001 while reportedly hiding in a laundry cart.

 Then he escaped again in July this year.

 The legend of ‘El Chapo’: Cartel chief cultivated Robin Hood image